Enabling 12+ PWM Channels, Enhanced Telemetry & Missions

 - extended telemetry, backward data channel for additional sensor data

-- enhanced mission features for prearranged waypoint missions like equally spaced pulse triggers (for camera shutter or agriculture applications) and a Google Maps based mission editor running in almost any web browser.
+- enhanced mission features for prearranged waypoint missions like equally spaced pulse triggers (e.g. for camera shutter or agriculture applications) and a Google Maps based mission editor running in almost any web browser.

-- With an add-on, you will get further PWM outputs, a universal serial (UART) data interface SBus output and a universal serial data interface for enhanced integration scenarios like LiDAR based distance control and altimeter.
+- With an add-on, you will get further PWM outputs, a universal serial (UART) data interface for enhanced integration scenarios like LiDAR based distance control and altimeter.
 SBus + MAVlink output will follow soon.
 It only requires DJI devices supporting the Mobile SDK and Onboard SDK (through the API port on the flight controller).
+S-Bus and Mavlink may be supported in a later release.

 Application example (some parts are not part of the PulseKRAFT solution):

-It is possible to grab data directly from additional onboard sensors (e.g. temperature) trough 1-wire protocol as well as from any other device supporting USB-to-serial communication (e.g. an FTDI adapter or an Arduino) and send them through the transparent data transmission to the app running on ground.
+It is possible to grab data directly from additional onboard sensors (e.g. temperature) trough 1-wire protocol as well as from any other device supporting USB-to-serial communication (e.g. an FTDI or CP210x based USB->UART adapter or an Arduino, Teensy etc.) and send them through the transparent data transmission to the app running on ground.

 Position, status and sensor data received from drone are logged to local files on the tablet and can be optionally transmitted to a cloud service where it can be followed real-time in any browser.